hedgesky/keep_in_memory/README.md

 docker-compose up
 ```

 That's it!
-This command launched two processes: a web server to generate HTML/CSS/JS content, and a so-called *long poller* to respond to messages to your bot.
+This command launched two processes: a web server to generate HTML/CSS/JS content, and a process which responds to messages to your bot.

 Now, if you proceed to the app link that [@BotFather](https://t.me/BotFather) sent you (like [t.me/YourBot/your_app](https://t.me/YourBot/your_app)), you will see a confirmation from Ngrok.
 Accept it, and you will see your app!